joanbono/joanbono.github.io/PoC/Found_known_XSS_in_UPV.md

-# How I found a XSS in the UPV
+# How I found a known XSS in the UPV

 I was surfing across the `intercambios.upv.es` website, and suddenly, I changed the language from the URL, where I tried to put a really basic `XSS` injection: